There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 E-commerce

 Your online business should be attractive to customers and simplify the buying process.
 This explains the importance of e-commerce development to website design in Singapore.
-An excellent design will ensure that you generate leads and customers return to buy items on your website.
+An excellent design will ensure that you generate leads and that customers return to buy items on your website.

-During e-commerce development, consider the following.
+During e-commerce development, consider the following:

-• Make your objective clear to your audience – if you are selling items, indicate it by having a shopping cart, ‘buy’ buttons, and product details.
+• Make your objective clear to your audience; if you are selling items, indicate it by having a shopping cart, ‘buy’ buttons, and product details.

-• Implement an easy-to-use interface – customers should be able to locate what they want quickly.
+• Implement an easy-to-use interface; customers should be able to locate what they want quickly.

 • Remove unwanted items and include the important ones.

-• Ease of management and scalability – since your website is a shop, you should be able to add more products quickly.
+• Ease of management and scalability: since your website is a shop, you should be able to add more products quickly.

 CMS

-• Content Management Application – this allows you to add and manage content to your website.
+• Content Management Application: This allows you to add and manage content to your website.

-• Format management – you can convert scanned hardcopy documents into electronic formats such as HTML and PDF.
+• Format management: You can convert scanned hardcopy documents into electronic formats such as HTML and PDF.

-• Revision features – you can update and republish existing content.
+• Revision features: you can update and republish existing content.
 Also, you can track the modifications made to individual files on your website.

-• Publishing functionality – you can access an array of templates, plugins, and other tools to create and modify content.
+• Publishing functionality: you can access an array of templates, plugins, and other tools to create and modify content.

 Most CMS software supports the development of different types of websites.
 The cost of building a website on a CMS ranges from S$1,000 to S$10,000.
 This figure is also dependent on other factors, such as the size of your website.
 You could also opt for a custom CMS, but this will cost you more.